top of page

 Once washed and dried, the fleece is gently opened by hand and carded into small batts, preparing the fibres for felting.

 These processes remain partly unpredictable.
-Rather than controlling every outcome, I allow the materials to respond to their environment, welcoming the shifts, stains, and textures that appear.
-The resulting colours and marks become part of the textile’s story, carrying traces of time, transformation, and the natural elements involved in its making.
+Rather than controlling every outcome, I allow the materials to respond to their environment, welcoming the shifts, stains and textures that appear.
+The colours and marks become part of the textile’s story, carrying traces of time, transformation and the natural elements involved in its making.

-Working on the loom, I build the textiles slowly, thread by thread, interlacing warp and weft to create surfaces that hold both strength and softness.
+Working on the vertical tapestry loom, I build the textiles slowly, thread by thread, interlacing warp and weft to create surfaces that hold both strength and softness.

 Natural fibres respond differently under tension, revealing their character through subtle variations in texture and density.
 I often combine wool, handspun yarns, and other natural fibres, allowing their differences to shape the surface and depth of the woven piece.